huggingface/responses.js/README.md

 # responses.js

-A lightweight Express.js server that implements a translation layer between the two main LLM APIs currently available.
-Works with any Chat Completion API, whether it's a local LLM or the cloud provider of your choice.
+A lightweight Express.js server that implements a translation layer between the two main LLM APIs currently available, Responses API and Chat Completions.
+Works with any Chat Completion API, local or remotely hosted.

 ## 🎮 Live Demo